If you want to write online and start a business, but are confused about your niche, you’re in the right place.

 ]

-Focus on one pain point at a time.
+Focus on one pain point at a time and understand how they resolved it, and if they would be willing to help others.
 For example, you can ask: "You said that you were overweight, and now you run marathons.
+How did you do this?
+Did you follow a specific diet/workout?
 Is this something you'd be excited to help others do?"
 Once they provide the details of one, only then proceed to the next.

 If you aren’t professionally employed or were not in the recent past, just say so, and we’ll move forward.”